 Indian vocalists make some of the most exquisite soulful sounds on earth!
 Check out the articulation, phrasing, huge range, and improvisation of these artists:

-Not only do Spears and her producers/writers sample this awesome melody, they are inspired by the silky slippery vibe of the strings when composing the melody of the pre-chorus: “Too high, can’t come down, it’s in my head and it’s all around…” They use a very unique string of notes: 5th, major 6th, minor 7th, and she touches a very high 4th with a slide up and a slide down, mimicking the articulation of a classical Indian singer.
-It makes for an effectively sexy moment that leads us into the successful hook.
+Not only do Spears and her producers sample this awesome melody, but they are also inspired by the silky slippery vibe of the strings when composing the pre-chorus: “Too high, can’t come down, it’s in my head and it’s all around…” They use a very unique string of notes: 5th, major 6th, minor 7th, and she touches a very high 4th with a slide up and a slide down, mimicking the articulation of a classical Indian singer.
+It results as an effectively sexy moment that leads us into the successful hook.